 - Teeth in a Day

-It will take two appointments to finalize the procedure, and you will leave your first appointment with temporary teeth.
+Finalizing the procedure will take two appointments, and you will leave your first appointment with temporary teeth.
 Once you have healed, your permanent ones will be attached.

 These implants might be an option if you have lost several or all of your teeth because of gum disease or tooth decay.
 All-on-4 resemble traditional dentures with multiple teeth on an artificial gum.
 However, the procedure is entirely different.